-The Creative Communities Unit is made up of a team of academic staff with established reputations as practitioners in their areas of expertise.
+The Creative Communities Unit is made up of a small team of academic staff with established reputations as practitioners in their areas of expertise.

 Penny is a Senior Lecturer in Community Engagement, and leads the University’s work to support students to develop employability skills through volunteering and community engagement, in partnership with the Students Union.
 She manages a team of Community Organisers and co-facilitates a community champions’ network in Stoke-on-Trent.
 Penny teaches community based participatory research, volunteering and community leadership.

 We also work closely with a number of academics and associates

 Peter is a Visiting Fellow at Staffordshire University, and has a background in youth and community work, adult education and regeneration.
 Particular areas of interest include the role that voluntary, community and faith sector organisations play in developing communities, contributing to social cohesion and the delivery of local and national government priorities.
 He is interested in social enterprise and how local people can develop businesses from a local need or idea.
 He is also on the Board of VAST.